Showing posts with label Literature. Show all posts

 Books Read in 2015

 Annus mirabilis is a Latin phrase that means wonderful year or "year of miracles".
 This year was wonderful in more nihilistic sense.
 I was able to complete only three books despite of ample time.
 I remain connected to Facebook and whats-app.
 That is clear symptom of distraction by technology.
 I need to create tech free zone around me in the era of techno-utopianism.
 Personal reform is always an active choice.
-It involves to do something that isn't default and must be applied with rigor in disciplined way.
+It involves doing something that isn't default and must be applied with rigor in disciplined way.

 I might have been victim of the slow kind of destruction due to many days & nights of loneliness.
 It just erodes enthusiasm and put reading habit in demise.
 The anxiety due to monotonous life became irrepressible leading to mental frailness.
 Even if I was doing everything right to read books but not able to progress beyond few pages.
 When I don’t read books or watch movies– always having stock of them – and then I “surf” them.